Illadea/Animated-planets/README.md

-# UI-components
+# Animate-planets
-User Interface Elements
-Input Controls: checkboxes, radio buttons, dropdown lists, list boxes, buttons, toggles, text fields, date field.
-Navigational Components: breadcrumb, slider, search field, pagination, slider, tags, icons.
-Informational Components: tooltips, icons, progress bar, notifications, message boxes, modal windows
+Animating planets using the library anime.js

-To view a live demo, [click here](https://sinicynapolina.ru/ui-components/).
+To view a live demo, [click here](https://sinicynapolina.ru/animate-planets/).

 ## How To Use
 If you are not installed Node.js, follow the instructions [here](https://nodejs.org/en/).